elifesciences/builder/README.md

     $ vagrant up
     You must select a project:

-    1 - elife-website-dev
+    1 - journal--vagrant
-    2 - elife-crm-dev
+    2 - api-gateway--vagrant
     3 - ...
     >

 ... or it can be done with environment variables:

-    $ PROJECT=elife-website--dev vagrant up
+    $ PROJECT=journal--vagrant vagrant up

-NOTE: the __dev__ suffix after the project name.
+The `--vagrant` suffix after the project name is the "instance-id" for that project and plays a larger role when bringing up project instances on AWS.

-## Amazon Web Services (AWS)
+### AWS (Amazon Web Services)

-The other half of the builder project is the ability to create and manage AWS resources.
+The other half of the `builder` project is the ability to create and manage AWS resources.
+This is controlled with the "bldr" script:

-    $ ./bldr --list
+    $ ./bldr -l

-Will list all builder tasks found in `src/`.
+Will list all `builder` tasks found in `src/`.
+These tasks are just Python functions.

 To launch a project backed by a code repository to AWS, use: